glycerine/sshego/README.md

         (forward tunnel) After traversing the secured forward tunnel, -listen traffic flows in cleartext from the sshd to this host:port.
 The foward tunnel is active only if -listen is given too.
+If port starts with a '/' then we treat it as the path to a unix-domain socket to forward to.
   -revfwd string
         (reverse tunnel) The gosshtun application will receive securely tunneled connections from -revlisten on the